-This week: in Vermont, suicides account for 89 percent of gun-related deaths.
+In Vermont, suicides account for 89 percent of gun-related deaths.
 Why is that percentage so high, and what’s being done to lower the risk?
 Also, we learn how the region is reacting to President Trump’s decision to end the DACA program.
-And we explore the wide variety of accents that color the speech of New Englanders — and how those sounds are changing.
-Finally, we wade into an offshore war between Maine and New Hampshire, and visit a summer camp with a colonial flair.
+And we explore the wide variety of accents that color the speech of New Englanders and how those sounds are changing.
+Finally, we wade into an offshore war between Maine and New Hampshire and visit a summer camp with a colonial flair.
+It’s NEXT!

 The Shifting New England Accent